Human Biology

 About the course

-Human Biology is an ever-evolving branch of science that includes the study of the human body, the changes that occur in disease, and the interaction between humans and their environment.
-With this in mind, the Human Biology Combined Honours curriculum has been designed to provide a contemporary and dynamic programme to challenge students across a broad base, but with depth in areas of staff specialisms.
+Human Biology is an ever-evolving branch of science which includes the study of the human body, the changes that occur in disease, and the interaction between humans and their environment.
+With this in mind, the Human Biology Combined Honours curriculum has been designed to provide a contemporary and dynamic programme to challenge students across a broad base of key areas of the discipline.

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars and lab practicals of smaller groups of around 15 - 20 students, and tutorials that typically have no more than 10 students.
-Lab practicals are a strong feature of the course and you typically be taught in this environment 2-3 hours every week.
-On top of teaching hours, first year students will take part in a short fieldtrip to the University’s Plas Caerdeon outdoor education facility in North Wales.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars and lab practicals of smaller groups of around 15 - 20 students, and small group tutorials.
+Practical labs are a strong feature of the course and students are typically taught in this environment most term weeks.
+First year students may have the opportunity to take part in a short field trip to the University’s Plas Caerdeon outdoor education facility in North Wales.

-In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
-On top of usual teaching hours, you are also expected to spend approximately 30 hours studying independently each week (across both subjects), as well as studying in groups to prepare for any group assessments that you may have.
-Staff are available for 3 hours per week for one-to-one tutorial meetings in their office hours.
+In the first year of study, there are approximately 12 teaching hours each week of Human Biology, which reduces to approximately 10 teaching hours in the second and third years.
+On top of usual teaching hours, students are also expected to spend approximately 30 hours studying independently each week (across both subjects), as well as studying in groups to prepare for any group assessments.
+Staff are available every week for one-to-one tutorial meetings in their office hours.

 Assessment and feedback

-Assessments are wide-ranging in design and format, enabling you as the learner to excel.
-Assessment types include: scientific/laboratory reports, critiques, essays, individual and group oral presentations, MCTs, portfolios, case studies, and practical laboratory tests.
+Assessments are wide-ranging in design and format, enabling students to excel.
+Assessment types include: scientific/laboratory reports, critiques, essays, individual and group oral/poster presentations, MCTs, portfolios, case studies, and practical lab/data-driven tests.
 We provide comprehensive online feedback for all coursework and future support, with the opportunity to discuss this further with academics if required.

 Curriculum overview

 Human Biology has been designed to enable students to study a broad range of relevant topics within the discipline.
-There will be also be the opportunity for specialism through in-depth study in particular areas, with a framework of learning, teaching and assessment that encourages deep, independent, yet supported application of knowledge and understanding.
+There is also the opportunity for some specialism through in-depth study in particular areas, with a framework of learning, teaching and assessment that encourages deep, independent, yet supported application of knowledge and understanding.

 Year One

-This provides the fundamentals of human biology by developing your understanding of the structure and function of the human body and how it works.
+This provides a strong foundation of knowledge of human biology by developing your understanding of the structure and function of the human body, its systems, how they work and their dysfunction in disease.
 All major body systems are explored from the cellular level through to whole organs and systems integration through neural and hormonal control.
 Key systems include: the heart and cardiovascular, digestive, respiratory, musculoskeletal, nervous, renal and urogenital, endocrine and immune systems.

 Essential Laboratory Techniques

-This highly applied part of the course provides a programme of laboratory work where you will learn the fundamentals of practical biological experimentation and problem solving.
-These practical laboratory classes will support deeper learning of theoretical concepts through the application of knowledge in understanding key biological data.
+This highly applied part of the course provides a programme of laboratory work where you will learn the fundamentals of practical biological experimentation and problem solving in our Bioscience labs.
+These practical laboratory classes will support deeper learning of theoretical concepts through the application of knowledge in order to understanding key biological data.
 There is a strong focus on developing baseline competency in key lab techniques in the discipline, with a clear emphasis on risk assessment and working safely in the labs.

 Study Skills & Research Methods